yuvalmGS/gigaspaces-wiki-jekyll/sbp/gigaspaces-excel-troubleshooting.markdown

 # Writing a Hosting Application for Easy Debugging

-(on) If it's the first time you are running UDF of RTD, try running a simple example that only returns a value, to check that the API works in your environment.
+{% lampon %} If it's the first time you are running UDF of RTD, try running a simple example that only returns a value, to check that the API works in your environment.

 Writing applicative UDF/RTD: